 You can create new columns inside the Google Spreadsheet and apply the ARRAYFORMULA to the first row of the added columns.

-As soon as a new form submission is received, a new row would be added to the Google Sheet and the formulas would be cloned and automatically applied to the new rows without you have to copy-paste stuff.
+When a new form submission is received, a new row would be added to the Google Sheet and the formulas would be cloned and automatically applied to the new rows without you have to copy-paste stuff.

 You can combine ARRAYFORMULA with VLOOKUP to quickly perform a lookup across an entire column.